So who is Sardax,anyhow? Why the strange name?

 What sort of medium do you use?

-Many of my classics were painted hook up with girls through our escorts agency in watercolour, and enhanced with permanent white gouache and black Indian ink.
+Many of my classics were painted Hookup-Dating-Sites.net in watercolour, and enhanced with permanent white gouache and black Indian ink.
 I used a variety of papers but generally a smooth hot-pressed paper stretched over blockboard.

 For the fantasies and stories on this site I draw on paper first in ink-this effective hookup guide is an artwork in itself- then scanning in and colouring up using Painter and Photoshop.I first began using this method when producing artwork for my own site Oriental Whip Queens.
 The original line drawings are kept and enhanced..going into another direction as collectable art.